 Get help and support if you need it.

 Although it’s normal to have periods of feeling worried or low when you’re pregnant, some women have feelings that don’t go away and this can be a sign of something more serious.
-It’s quite common for pregnant women to suffer from depression or anxiety and sometimes from other problems.
+It’s quite common for pregnant women to suffer from depression or anxiety and sometimes from other pregnancy-related mental health problems.

 Some mums expect, or perhaps feel pressured, to feel excited and blessed during pregnancy.
 But unfortunately it isn’t always this rosy.